-More and more companies are using complex devices and systems which leads to an ever growing demand for the IT support and helpdesk.
+More and more companies are using complex devices and systems which leads to an ever-growing demand for IT support and helpdesk.
 As per the IT Salary Survey individuals working in the helpdesk received an annual hike of 3.6%.
 This is most sought after skill these days and almost 33% of the hiring manages plan to hire people who can work in the help desk.

 The annual salary hike has been a little higher in some skills, depending on the need for resources and the skill, which leads to a better hike and offers more growth.